ga-wdi-lessons/ruby-oop/readme.md

 puts bob.greet
 ```

+#### Some Questions

-- Is `User` a(n)...
+Is `User` a(n)...
 - class?
 - instance?
 - object?

-- Is `alice` a(n)...
+Is `alice` a(n)...
 - class?
 - instance?
 - object?

-- `User.greet` throws an error. `alice.greet` works fine.
+`User.greet` throws an error. `alice.greet` works fine.
 So we can deduce that the `greet` method can only be called on...
 - instances of the `User` class
 - the `User` class itself
 - objects

-- Thus, would it make sense to call `greet` a(n)...
+Thus, would it make sense to call `greet` a(n)...
 - "instance method"?
 - "class method"?
 - "object method"?

-- `User.new` works fine. `alice.new` throws an error.
+`User.new` works fine. `alice.new` throws an error.
 So we can deduce that the `new` method can only be called on...
 - instances of the `User` class
 - the `User` class itself
 - objects

-- Thus, it would be make sense to call `new` a(n)...
+Thus, it would be make sense to call `new` a(n)...
 - "instance method"
 - "class method"
 - "object method"

 <details>